Chapter

 by creatures of unimaginable power!
 And yet, somehow, we are expected

-to cross a desert, find this Pythian heir—who is guarded by those very
+to cross a desert, find this Pythian heir, who is guarded by those very

-to change it!
-And if we fail, both our worlds stay dead!
-And yet you
+time to change it!
+And if we fail at any part of that, both our worlds

-sit there, laughing like an idiot—”
+stay dead!
+And yet you sit there, laughing like an idiot—”

 “I’m gonna